viettelcloud-provider/terraform-provider-viettelidc/docs/resources/lb_quota_v2.md

 ---
 subcategory: "Load Balancing as a Service / Octavia"
 layout: "openstack"
-page_title: "OpenStack: viettelidc_lb_quota_v2"
+page_title: "ViettelIdc: viettelidc_lb_quota_v2"
 sidebar_current: "docs-openstack-resource-lb-quota-v2"
 description: |-
-  Manages a V2 quota resource within OpenStack.
+  Manages a V2 quota resource within ViettelIdc.
 ---

 # viettelidc\_lb\_quota\_v2

-Manages a V2 load balancer quota resource within OpenStack.
+Manages a V2 load balancer quota resource within ViettelIdc.

 ~> **Note:** This usually requires admin privileges.

 ~> **Note:** This resource is only available for Octavia.

-~> **Note:** This resource has a no-op deletion so no actual actions will be done against the OpenStack API in case of delete call.
+~> **Note:** This resource has a no-op deletion so no actual actions will be done against the ViettelIdc API in case of delete call.

 ~> **Note:** This resource has all-in creation so all optional quota arguments that were not specified are